Sobeys: History

 In June 2013, Sobeys announced the purchase of Safeway's Canadian operations for $5.8 billion, subject to regulatory approval.
 The acquisition added Safeway's 214 locations, primarily located in Western Canada, to its portfolio.
 As a condition of the deal imposed by the Competition Bureau in October 2013, Sobeys was required to sell 23 of its retail locations to other companies.
 Sobeys sold 29 of its locations, which included 18 Safeway stores.
 Fifteen were sold to Overwaitea Food Group (particularly in British Columbia and Alberta), and fourteen were sold to affiliates of Federated Co-operatives (particularly in Alberta, Saskatchewan, and Manitoba) for $430 million in total.
 In June 2014, Sobeys announced that it would, in the wake of the Safeway purchase, close 50 of its "underperforming" locations.
 The stores affected were primarily in Western Canada, although some in Ontario and the Atlantic region were also affected.
 In 2015, Sobeys acquired certain assets and select liabilities of Co-op Atlantic.

 In July 2016, Empire Company CEO Marc Poulin abruptly left the company after Sobeys reported a $942.6 million loss, which was credited to difficulties in integrating the Safeway chain into Sobeys overall operations.
 The Financial Post also reported that changes made by Sobeys, including the discontinuation of its popular loyalty program, the replacement of Safeway's house brands with Sobeys' brands, reports of poorly stocked inventories at Safeway locations, had impacted the chain's customer loyalty.

 In January 2018, Sobeys announced an agreement with Ocado to open an e-commerce grocery fulfilment centre in Toronto during late 2020.
 In contrast, Sobeys-owned Thrifty Foods and IGA use their stores as fulfilment centres for online orders.

 In late January 2018, Sobeys announced that it would, in the wake of the Safeway purchase, close an additional 10 of its "underperforming" locations.
 The stores affected were in the Fraser Valley Area of British Columbia in Western Canada, and were closed on May 5 with the exception of one of the ten stores that were closed on July 28.
 Some of the stores affected would reopen as FreshCo.
 As part of the FreshCo expansion in Western Canada, 22 locations have been confirmed, including the first two Chalo!
 FreshCo stores out West in Surrey, B.C.

 In July 2019, Sobeys announced it will be switching from plastic to paper grocery bags in all its stores by the end of 2020.

+In September 2023, David Sobey, former chief executive and chair of the Sobeys Inc. grocery store chain, died at the age of 92.